Datapack Basics

 All JSON configs in Cold Sweat have a "required mods" field that allows for configs to be conditionally loaded depending on what mods are present in the current instance.
 If any of the required mods aren't met, the config is fully prevented from being parsed, at the first step of the loading process.

-This can be useful if the config contains IDs for items, blocks, etc. that belong to a particular mod and thus won't exist if the mod is not present.
-Not including the proper required mods will allow Minecraft to parse the file, and the missing data will likely cause Minecraft's data loading process to fail entirely.
+This can be useful if the config contains IDs for items, blocks, etc. that belong to a particular mod that might not be present.

 The format for required mods is very simple: